JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 11.md

 <p>Learn about Node.JS and its capabilities</p>

-## Week subtopics

-- What is Node.JS?
-- Why does Node.JS exist?
-- What is Javascript runtime?
-- What are the differences between Node.JS and a web browser?
-- Node.JS module system
-- Node.JS capabilities
-- Client-Server Model
-- What is an API?
-- Express
-  - Express App
-  - Request modifiers (middlewares)
-  - Request Object
-  - Response Object
-  - Next function
-- Postman
-- Endpoint Routes
-- Express.JS Middlewares
-- Request Handlers

 ## Week Challenges (Monday) 💻

 1. Time to catch up ⏱️ or play with the React project